takeourcarsnow/ListenToThisSupbase/README.md

-# ascii.fm — Minimal Music Threads Webapp
+# tunedIn.space — Minimal Music Threads Webapp

 ## Overview

-**ascii.fm** is a minimal, modern web application for sharing and discussing music links.
+**tunedIn.space** is a minimal, modern web application for sharing and discussing music links.
 It supports user registration/login, posting music threads with tags, likes, comments, and playlist/queue features.
 The app is styled for a "monospace vibes" aesthetic and can operate in two modes:
 - **Local mode:** All data is stored in the browser's LocalStorage.
 - **Supabase mode:** Data is synced with a Supabase backend (cloud database).